-Mandatory requires: elgg_version and elgg_release Every plugin must have at least one requires: the version of Elgg the plugin is developed for.
-This is specified either by the Elgg API version (2011010401) or the release (1.8).
+Mandatory requires: elgg_release Every plugin must have at least one requires: the version of Elgg the plugin is developed for.
+This is specified by the Elgg API release (1.8).
 The default comparison >=, but you can specify your own by passing the <comparison> element.